 “Your father can never know.”
-And with those words, began Mom’s journey to Vancouver Island where she worked as a Mother’s Helper to a Naval officer’s wife who was overwhelmed raising three children alone while her husband was at sea.
-Mom’s dad and her five siblings were told she’d found a job over there.
-No one else in the family knew my mother was pregnant.
-When my mom’s pregnancy advanced to the point she could no longer safely do her job, she was transferred back to mainland BC to the Maywood Home for Unwed Mothers in Vancouver.
+And with those words, began Mom’s journey to Vancouver Island where she worked as a Mother’s Helper to a Naval officer’s wife overwhelmed with raising three children alone while her husband was at sea.
+Mom’s dad and her five siblings were told she had a new job.
+No one else in the family knew she was pregnant.
+When her pregnancy advanced to the point she could no longer safely do her job, she was transferred back to mainland BC to the Maywood Home for Unwed Mothers in Vancouver.

 Mom doesn’t remember exactly how long she stayed in the Home, a month or so, before her labor started.
-A nun escorted her the BC Women and Children’s Hospital, where after laboring alone for hours in April of 1964, she eventually birthed a girl.
-She named her for her youngest sister and her mother.
-Five days later her mother collected her from the hospital.
+A nun escorted her the BC Women and Children’s Hospital, where after laboring alone for hours in April of 1964, she eventually birthed a girl, and named her for her youngest sister and her mother.
+Five days later, her mother collected her from the hospital.
 They paused at the Nursery window, and both left crying.
 Mom cried for weeks, but privately.
-Grandma had made it very plain she was not to tell anyone about the baby.
+Her mother made it very plain she was to tell no one about the baby.
 For almost two decades, Mom kept the secret bottled inside her.
 And it nearly broke her.

-I was fifteen when she finally told me what happened, told me about my older sister.
+I was fifteen when she finally told me about my older sister, the circumstances around her birth.
 We both sobbed.
 And sobbed.
 Mom’s pain and shame was a raw then, as it was in 1998 when she finally met her eldest child.
 I’d like to say the reunion resulted in a lifelong loving relationship.
 It didn’t.
 Not all adoption reunions get a HEA.
 And that is in part what inspired My Dear One; to give my heroine, Dianna, the happy ending my mother could only wish for.

 Mom eventually sought counselling and received the guidance and support she needed to begin healing, some thirty-four years after leaving her daughter in a hospital bassinet for others to raise.
 There is no way to know if that was the best decision, or if my mom could have provided a good life for my half-sister had she the resources and support to keep her, because keeping her simply wasn’t a viable option.